F.N.B. Wealth Management Fast Five

 If you have a question about any term referenced in this report and not specifically defined above, please contact your F.N.B.
 Wealth Management Portfolio Advisor or another qualified professional.

 F.N.B.
-Wealth Management (“FNBWM”) refers to the investment management, custody and trust services offered by First National Trust Company (“FNTC”) and the investment management services offered by FNTC’s subsidiary, a registered investment adviser, F.N.B.
-Investment Advisors, Inc. (“FNBIA”).
+Wealth Management (“FNBWM”) refers to the investment management, custody and trust services offered by First National Trust Company (“FNTC”).
 FNTC is a subsidiary of First National Bank of Pennsylvania (FNBPA) and F.N.B.
 Corporation (FNB).
 Accounts are not insured by the FDIC or any other government agency and are not deposits or obligations of or guaranteed by FNBPA or any FNB affiliate.
 Investments are subject to risk including loss of principal.